James W. Bryan (Louisiana politician): Early life

 James W. Bryan was born on December 28, 1834, in Calcasieu Parish, Louisiana.
 He was descended from Irish ancestors.
 Berwick Bay is named after one of his ancestors.
 He lived on a farm until his mother's death.
 He then entered school and pursued a literary course.
 Alongside his course, he taught.

 Civil War

-In 1861, Bryan organized a militia of the Calcasieu Parish and helped enlist four companies.
+In 1861, Bryan organized a militia of Calcasieu Parish and helped enlist four companies.
 In early 1862, he marched to Opelousas to report to duty.
 He then went to New Orleans and enlisted on April 15, 1862.
 He then went to Camp Moore where he joined the newly formed Company I of the 28th Louisiana Infantry Regiment under Allen Thomas.
 He commanded his regiment as acting major at the Siege of Vicksburg.
 He was captured and paroled on July 4, 1863, at Vicksburg.
 Following the battle, he was promoted to captain.
 He was paroled in Houston, Texas, on June 27, 1865.